 Use of technology and innovation

-Technology has penetrated every walk of life, from individual to small businesses to big corporate houses.
-Smart cities must use the latest innovations and technological advances to make life easier for its residents.
+Technology has penetrated every walk of life, from individuals to small businesses to big corporate houses.
+Smart cities must use the latest innovations and technological advances to make life easier for their residents.

 One of the first casualties of the increasing population in cities is the ease of mobility.
 Be its traffic jams, lack of public transport, or air pollution due to the increasing number of personal vehicles, it affects the overall physical and mental well-being of its residents.